About Brain Injury at Birth

-Brain damage occurs when cells in the brain are damaged or destroyed.
-Unfortunately, many children can suffer from permanent brain damage during childbirth.
+Brain injury occurs when cells in the brain are damaged or destroyed.
+Unfortunately, many children suffer from permanent brain damage at birth.

 The brain can become damaged from: